YagoMira/Project-Tactica-Scripts/README.md

   - Formación de 2 Unidades (Línea)
     ![me](https://github.com/YagoMira/Project-Tactica-Scripts/blob/main/Gifs_Videos/Squad_2.gif)

-  *Las unidades individuales no necesitan formación (se les asigna un elemento "null")
+  *Individual units don’t require a formation (assigned a “null” element)*

-  *Estas formaciones son usadas por los soldados cuando se mueven en escuadrones, se necesita seleccionar un escuadrón entero para movilizarlo de esta manera.
+  *These formations are used by soldiers when moving as squads; you must select the entire squad to move them this way.*

-  *En caso de que el capitán actual de un escuadrón muera, se le reasigna al nuevo capitán la formación, es decir: Si son 5 unidades con una formación "Flecha" y el capitán muere -> nueva formación = 4 unidades "Rombo"
+  *If the current captain of a squad dies, the formation is reassigned to the new captain: e.g., 5-unit “Arrow” becomes 4-unit “Diamond”.*

-  **Las formaciones se reajustan en caso de colisionar con un elemento externo, moviendo los colliders de las formaciones para formar una línea recta con el capitán**
+  **Formations adjust if they collide with external elements, aligning colliders into a straight line with the captain.**

-## 6.- Sistema de Generales/Capitanes  *(On Development)*
+## 6.- Generals/Captains System *(In Development)*
-+ Actualmente el capitán de un escuadrón se escoge según: el primero elemento del array perteneciente a ese escuadrón
++ Currently, the squad captain is selected as the first element of the squad’s array
-+ Reordenación de escuadrones: en caso de que un capitán muera, se asigna un nuevo escuadrón (así como la UI y formaciones correspondientes)
++ On squad reordering: if a captain dies, a new one is assigned (along with corresponding UI and formation)

-## 7.- Sistema Veteranía *(On Development)*
+## 7.- Veteran System *(In Development)*

-## 8.- Sistema de Almah’s *(On Development)*
+## 8.- Almah’s System *(In Development)*
-+ En este momento los Almah's actuan como unidades similares a los soldados pero con características de: vida, daño, velocidad, ...
-Diferenciadoras.
++ Currently, Almahs act similarly to soldiers but with distinct traits: health, damage, speed, etc.
-+ Añadidas condiciones para el sistema "Liberate"
++ Added conditions for the “Liberate” system

-## 9.- Sistema de Tactica’s
+## 9.- Tacticas System
-+ UI de Tacticas
++ Tacticas UI
-+ Uso de Tacticas en unidades (aplicar efectos sobre unidades aliadas / sistema de habilidades)
++ Use of tacticas on units (apply effects to allies / ability system)
-+ Sistema de manejo de tacticas: se permite la creación y uso mediante scripts de cualquier tipo de tactica futura
++ Tactica handling system: allows the creation and use of any type of future tacticas via scripts

-## 10.- Sistema de Tiempo (Desplazamiento en tiempo y cálculo de distancias) *(On Development)*
+## 10.- Time System (Time Movement & Distance Calculation) *(In Development)*
-+ Cálculo de distancias de unidades
++ Unit distance calculation
-+ UI de tiempo estimado de llegada a punto *(Oculto en gameplay)*
++ UI showing estimated arrival time *(Hidden in gameplay)*
-+ Sistema de control de tiempo: velocidad, pausa, reanudar
++ Time control system: speed, pause, resume
-+ UI Sistema de control de tiempo
++ Time control UI

-## 11.- Sistema de Gestión de Bases *(On Development)*
+## 11.- Base Management System *(In Development)*
-+ Bases médicas: Curación
++ Medical bases: Healing
-+ UI de Bases médicas
++ Medical base UI
-+ Bases militares: Reclutamiento
++ Military bases: Recruitment
-+ UI de Bases militares
++ Military base UI
-+ Conquista de bases enemigas
++ Enemy base conquest
-+ Conquista de bases aliadas
++ Allied base conquest
-+ Efectos de conquista: curación, añadido de créditos
++ Conquest effects: healing, credit bonus
-+ Factorías (Edificio que permite el aumento de créditos)
++ Factories (Buildings that increase credits)
-+ Interfaz de edificios genéricos: factorías, bases médicas, ...
++ Generic building UI: factories, medical bases, etc.

-## 12.- Sistema Diálogo
+## 12.- Dialogue System
-+ Diálogo estilo Novela Visual
++ Visual Novel-style dialogue
-+ Animaciones de personajes
++ Character animations
-+ Integración de nombres de personajes y texto correspondiente
++ Character names and dialogue integration
-+ Integración de nombre del jugador *(tomado a través de UI de inicio del juego)*
++ Player name integration *(taken from game start UI)*
-+ Cambios de escena / Gestión de cinemáticas
++ Scene transitions / Cinematic management
-+ Integración de vídeos/cinemáticas en diálogos en curso
++ Integration of videos/cinematics into ongoing dialogues
-+ Diálogos gestionados a traves del parseo de documentos csv para fácil integración de nuevos idiomas
++ Dialogues handled via CSV parsing for easy multilingual support
-+ Control de diálogos: velocidad y lectura de caracteres
++ Dialogue control: speed and character-by-character reading

-## 13.- Sistema Social *(On Development)*
+## 13.- Social System *(In Development)*
-+ Conteo de generales/almah's eliminados *(aumenta la frecuencia de respiración en cinemáticas finales - solo por código)*
++ Count of generals/Almahs defeated *(increases breathing frequency in final cinematics - code only)*

-## 14.- Sistema Liberate
+## 14.- Liberate System
-+ Gestión de cinemáticas
++ Cinematic handling
-+ Cambio de escena bajo condiciones de victoria en enemigo
++ Scene transition triggered by enemy defeat conditions

-## 15.- Sistema Primera Persona
+## 15.- First-Person System
- - Controlador en primera persona
+ - First-person controller
- - Interacción con objetos en primera persona
+ - First-person object interaction
- - Gestión de eventos en primera persona
+ - First-person event handling

  <br/><br/>
-## Es posible que algunas mecánicas no estén detalladas/descritas debido a la longitud de las mismas, pero existen otros elementos en el juego como:
+## There may be mechanics not described in detail due to their complexity, but the game also includes:
- - Condiciones de victoria / derrota
+ - Victory / defeat conditions
- - Sistema de Opciones (Cerrar juego)
+ - Options system (Exit game)
- - UI de Opciones
+ - Options UI
- - Manejo de opciones: sonido, idiomas, ...
+ - Options handling: sound, language, etc.
- - **Integración de múltiples idiomas (ENG & ESP)**
+ - **Multilingual integration (ENG & ESP)**
- - **Fácil integración de nuevos idiomas mediante excel: Sistema de parseo de documentos csv**
+ - **Easy integration of new languages via CSV parsing**
- - **Fácil integración de nuevos nombres de soldados reclutados mediante excel: Sistema de parseo de documentos csv**
+ - **Easy integration of recruitable soldier names via CSV parsing**
- - UI Menu Principal / Inicio
+ - Main Menu / Start UI
- - Botones, animaciones e interacciones con botones de menu principal
+ - Buttons, animations, and interactions in the main menu
- - *También se han creado diversos sonidos de soldados como: "Roger That, Moving On, Coming, Received Commander"*
+ - *Several voice lines have also been created for soldiers, such as: "Roger That, Moving On, Coming, Received Commander"*
  - Etc.

-*ATTENTION: This are annotations of some of the systems of the game, to understand the fully implementation please view the gameplay video or check the code on the scripts for see hidden functionalities.
-This is because some systems are implemented but not used, some explanations here are not fully extensive or detailed (some mechanics maybe are missing).
-Thanks for the consideration*
+*ATTENTION: These are annotations of some of the game systems.
+To fully understand their implementation, please view the gameplay video or check the code in the scripts to see hidden functionalities.
+Some systems are implemented but not used; explanations here are not fully comprehensive or detailed (some mechanics may be missing).
+Thanks for your understanding.*

 <br/>